datamesh-governance/datamesh-governance.com/architecture-decisions/data-platform/aws-glue-data-catalog-as-data-catalog.md

 - Databases and tables defined in AWS Glue Data Catalog are also available in AWS Lake Formation for further data governance capabilities
 - AWS Glue Data Catalog search capabilities are limited, e.g. cannot search for tables tagged with a specific property, such as `dataproduct=true`
 - No cross-account searches or references.
 We need a policy under which AWS account we register data products
-- As [AWS Glue API](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog.html) is available for further automation
+- An [AWS Glue API](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog.html) is available for further automation

 ## Considered Alternatives